-- our ability to attract new customers and retain and increase sales to existing customers; - the number of new employees added; - the rate of expansion and productivity of our sales force; - changes in our or our competitors' pricing policies; - the amount and timing of operating costs and capital expenditures related to the operations and expansion of our business; - new products, features or functionalities introduced by us and our competitors; - significant security breaches, technical difficulties or interruptions to our platform; - the timing of customer payments and payment defaults by customers; - general economic conditions that may adversely affect either our customers' ability or willingness to purchase additional products or services, delay a prospective customer's purchasing decision or affect customer retention; - changes in foreign currency exchange rates; - the impact of new accounting pronouncements; and - the timing and the amount of grants or vesting of equity awards to employees.
+- our ability to attract new customers and retain and increase sales to existing customers; - the number of new employees added; - the rate of expansion and productivity of our sales force; - long sales cycles and the timing of large contracts; - changes in our or our competitors' pricing policies; - the amount and timing of operating costs and capital expenditures related to the operations and expansion of our business; - new products, features or functionalities introduced by us and our competitors; - significant security breaches, technical difficulties or interruptions to our platform; - the timing of customer payments and payment defaults by customers; - general economic conditions that may adversely affect either our customers' ability or willingness to purchase additional products or services, delay a prospective customer's purchasing decision or affect customer retention; - changes in foreign currency exchange rates; - the impact of new accounting pronouncements; - the impact and timing of taxes or changes in tax law; - the timing and the amount of grants or vesting of equity awards to employees; - · seasonality of our business; and - changes in customer buying patterns.

-Many of these factors are outside of our control, and the occurrence of one or more of them might cause our revenue, operating results and cash flows to vary widely.
+Many of these factors are outside of our control, and the occurrence of one or more of them might cause our revenue, operating results, and cash flows to vary widely.
 As such, we believe that quarter-to-quarter comparisons of our revenue, operating results and cash flows may not be meaningful and should not be relied upon as an indication of future performance.